nulogy/design-system/docs/catalog/components/buttons.md

 > Buttons are used to make common actions immediately detectable and easy to perform.

 ## Primary Button
 Used to emphasize the primary action in a particular context.
-Not every page requires Primary Button.
+Not every page requires a Primary Button.
 ```react
 <Button type="submit">Submit</Button>
 ```